IMMERSE insights:

 To really learn, you need to ask questions and get hints from a more competent speaker while you’re practicing.
 Immersion language lessons that use the Emergent Language Approach are an ideal way to get guided learning practice.

-At Immerse, we lean into active learning.
+At IMMERSE, we lean into active learning.

 Four avatars having a conversation in a virtual reality environment.